Jennifer Lawrence Spurs Dating Rumors With Gene Stupnitsky After No Boyfriend Confession

 Jennifer Lawrence just confessed that she has not had sex for a long time because she does not have a boyfriend.
 Fast forward a few weeks and she was seen going out on a dinner with a Hollywood producer in New York.
-With this public outing, the Oscar winner quickly spurred on dating rumors that took the Internet by storm.
+With this public outing, the Oscar winner quickly spurred dating rumors that took the internet by storm.

 Recently, the 27-year-old actress has been frequenting the headlines.
 For the press tour for her latest movie, Red Sparrow, she participated in many talk shows and magazine interviews, revealing tidbits about her personal life that her fans usually do not get to hear about.
-Because JLaw does not use Instagram, Twitter or Facebook, she does not provide a way for her followers to keep track of her.
+Because JLaw does not use Instagram, Twitter, or Facebook, she does not provide a way for her followers to keep track of her.

 This time, on The Howard Stern Show, she went a little too far in sharing details from her life.